Music and Lyrics

 Music and Lyrics is a 2007 American musical romantic comedy-drama film written and directed by Marc Lawrence.
 It focuses on the relationship that evolves between a former pop music idol (of the fictional band PoP!) and an aspiring writer as they struggle to compose a song for a reigning pop diva.

 The film was released on February 14, 2007, by Warner Bros.
-It received mixed to positive reviews from critics, who praised Grant's performance and the musical numbers but found the film simplistic, and grossed $145 million worldwide.
+Pictures.
+It received mixed-to-positive reviews from critics, who praised Grant's performance and the musical numbers but found the film simplistic, and grossed $145.9 million worldwide.

 Plot

-Alex Fletcher is a washed-up former pop star (from the British group 'PoP!') who seems happy in his "has-been" status, performing for 80s-loving fans at reunions and random locations, when his manager tells him Cora Corman, a young megastar, wants him to write a song for her, titled "A Way Back Into Love".
-Alex is reluctant to compose again after two decades, because his strength was always the tune while his ex-partner Colin always wrote the words.
-However, his caring but professional manager tells him that his music career is completely doomed if he doesn't switch gears—interest in his nostalgia concerts is dwindling.
+Alex Fletcher, once a member of British 80s supergroup PoP!, is now a washed-up pop star relegated to occasional performances at reunions and state fairs.
+Alex is asked by young megastar Cora Corman to write her a song to be titled "Way Back Into Love".
+He is reluctant, as his strength was composing music while former bandmate and former best friend, Colin, wrote lyrics, but accepts at his manager Chris's urging in hopes of revitalizing his languishing career.

-During an unsuccessful attempt to compose the song in collaboration with a "very hip, very edgy" lyricist, Alex discovers that the woman who is temporarily watering his plants, Sophie Fisher, has a talent for writing lyrics.
-Alex, on a 48-hour deadline to write the song, asks her to help him, but she refuses multiple times, to the chagrin of her older sister Rhonda, who happens to be a huge fan of Alex.
-It's not until Alex composes a lovely song with some of Sophie's lyrics and plays it for her that she realizes they could do it.
-Over the next few days, they grow closer while writing the words and music together.
-Sophie reveals she lost confidence in herself and abandoned writing after a disastrous romance with her English professor Sloan Cates.
+During an unsuccessful composing session with a pretentious lyricist, Alex discovers that Sophie, the young woman hired to water his plants, has a talent for writing lyrics.
+Desperate to meet his 48-hour deadline, Alex begs for her help; Sophie refuses at first but reconsiders when he composes a short tune setting her lyrics to his music.
+Over the next few days, Alex and Sophie collaborate on the song and grow closer.
+Alex reveals that Colin stole several of their songs for his chart-topping solo album, propelling him to stardom while the rest of PoP! drifted into obscurity.
+Sophie in turn confides that she abandoned writing after a failed romance with her English professor, Sloan Cates, and that she was the basis for the vapid main character in his best-selling novel.

-Barely meeting the deadline Cora has set for the song's delivery, Alex and Sophie are thrilled when she accepts it; however, at a celebratory dinner with Alex's manager Chris and his wife, Sophie is mortified to encounter Sloan.
-She confronts him but finds herself tongue-tied in his presence, and Alex's own attempts to defend her result in a scuffle.
-Nursing their wounds back at Alex's apartment, Alex and Sophie fall into an unplanned romantic encounter.
+Alex and Sophie deliver the finished song to Cora, narrowly beating the deadline, and are thrilled when she accepts it.
+Later, at a celebratory dinner, Sophie is mortified to encounter Sloan.
+She confronts him but finds herself tongue-tied in his presence, and Alex's attempts to defend her result in a physical altercation.
+They retreat to Alex's apartment to nurse their wounds, where they give into their growing attraction and spend the night together.